 Becoming an Intermediate Lifter

 As a reminder, a novice is someone who can train and recover from training in about forty-eight to seventy-two hours.
-We can distill a lot of training concepts to two main components: training stress and your ability to recover from that stress.
+We can distill a lot of training concepts into two main components: training stress and your ability to recover from that stress.
 Training stress, to be effective, has to induce a physiological change in your body.
 Effective training stress is a matter of degree and specificity, great enough to kick-off a survival response of cascading hormones and high-gear metabolic processes and specific enough that the result of those processes is an improved ability to demonstrate strength.

 How well you rest and fuel these processes will affect the speed and degree of your recovery.
 Eight hours of sleep, at least 1.2 grams of protein per pound of body weight, and an overall surplus of calories and water each day will put you pretty close to optimal recovery.
 And, when you recover from lifting weights, you get stronger.